-A FREE Rebel Wayfarers MC Short Story
+A Rebel Wayfarers MC Short Story

 The holidays can be a joyous time, but when you have experienced a profound loss, they can also be filled with bittersweet memories.
 Take a trip down memory lane with a colorful, old-school biker, Landon Shoemaker, known throughout an active network of motorcycle shops and clubs as Harddrive.

 With a long history twisted round with the Rebel Wayfarers, he has known Davis Mason since before there was a RWMC.
 Catch sight of the world our Rebels inhabit, seen through the filtering lens of an outside perspective, as Landon recognizes that family extends far beyond blood, and learns how well forgiveness can heal when it flows both ways.

 Then in Gunny, the man surfaced again, unnamed, but I knew it was him.
 He’s the one who found the fork for the Vincent that Gunny was working on, only asking for a photo in payment.
 All about the scoots, man.

 Finally, in Mason, I learned for certain that the Indian motorcycle Slate was so proud of had indeed once belonged to Mason.
 Full circle.
 Kinda like life.
 Like Erin would tell us, it was “Karma, baby.”

 But, it wasn’t until Hoss when I for sure knew so much more of his story.
 When I learned that Dixie, my favorite bartender in the whole world, was his girl.
 That’s when Harddrive got underneath my skin, and had to work his way out and onto the page to give me peace.